 The PSEC is within the Midwest Independent Transmission System Operator, Inc. ("MISO") geographical footprint.
 The PSEC's two turbine generators will be connected through two 27-kV to 345-kV generator step-up transformers contained within the new PSEC substation which will be owned by the PSEC Owners.
 The new substation will be connected to a new Ameren Services Company ("Ameren") switchyard (the "Ameren Switchyard") via two 345-kV overhead lines owned by PSGC.
 The Ameren Switchyard will be constructed, owned and operated by Ameren pursuant to the terms of a Large Generator Interconnection Agreement entered and made effective by Federal Energy Regulatory Commission ("FERC") Order in Docket ER05-215.
 Network upgrades to the transmission system will be required beyond the Ameren Switchyard to accommodate the interconnection of the PSEC to the regional transmission system.
-The Ameren Switchyard and all related transmission upgrades are expected to be completed by the second quarter of 2010.
-Ameren Corporation is among the nation's largest investor-owned electric and gas utilities, with \$22.6 billion in assets.
+The Ameren Switchyard and all related transmission upgrades was completed and placed into operation in late 2009.
+Ameren Corporation is among the nation's largest investor-owned electric and gas utilities.
 The largest electric utility in Missouri and the second largest in Illinois, Ameren companies provide energy services to approximately 2.4 million electric and approximately 950,000 natural gas customers throughout its 67,700-square-mile territory.